How to make friends at university

 Every new student worries about making friends at university – fact.
 And while it's true that everyone is in the same boat, we also understand that not every boat is exactly the same.

-So whether you're living at home or moving away; a big fan of nights out or not interested in drinking at all; we've got tips on how to make friends at uni to suit every student.
+Whether you're living at home or moving away, a big fan of nights out or not interested in drinking at all, we've got tips on how to make friends at uni to suit every student.

-These tried and tested methods can be put into practice right away (before you even arrive at uni for some!) and are guaranteed to help you settle into university life with your new pals.
+These tried and tested methods can be put into practice right away (before you even arrive at uni for some!) and can help you settle into university life with your new pals.

 These are the best ways to make friends at university: